 - Logging Actual Client IP Address In the IIS 7 and IIS 7.5 Server

-How to Log Client IP Address when the Barracuda Web Application Firewall is Deployed Behind a Proxy
+Logging Client IP Address When the Barracuda Web Application Firewall is Deployed Behind a Proxy

-If the Barracuda Web Application Firewall is deployed behind a Proxy server, all requests have their client IP address as the address of the Proxy server, which is logged as the Client IP on the BASIC > Access Logs page.
-To log the actual client IP address, specify the header name appended by the Proxy server which contains the actual client IP address in the Header for Client IP Address field on the BASIC > Services page.
+If the Barracuda Web Application Firewall is deployed behind a proxy server, all requests have their client IP address as the address of the proxy server, which is logged as the Client IP on the BASIC > Access Logs page.
+To log the actual client IP address, specify the header name appended by the proxy server that contains the actual client IP address in the Header for Client IP Address field on the BASIC > Services page.

 - Scroll down to the Basic Security section and specify the header name in the Header for Client IP Address field.
 The standard headers used to store the actual client IP address are: